2020-21 game bird hunting forecast

 Early season usually is best for local and early migrant ducks.
 Hunting prospects will depend on Pacific Northwest weather systems moving birds into and around Klamath County before freeze-up.

 Most goose hunting opportunities are for resident Canada geese, however there are some white-fronted, snow and Ross’s geese staging in the Klamath Basin prior to continuing south.
 Goose hunting should improve later into the season with freezing conditions, which tend to concentrate geese near open water areas.
 Area refuges and state managed wildlife areas, in addition to private lands, offer ample hunting opportunities.

 The late goose season (Jan.
-24-March 10, 2020) will again be open in all areas with the exception of Klamath Basin Refuges and Miller Island Unit at Klamath Wildlife Area.
+16-March 10, 2021) will again be open in all areas with the exception of Klamath Basin Refuges and Miller Island Unit at Klamath Wildlife Area.
 The hunt helps alleviate agricultural damage from large numbers of white-fronted, lesser snow and Ross’ geese.

 Contact ODFW's Klamath Falls office at (541) 883-5732 for more information.

-The Miller Island Unit is open to hunting and public use daily through the end of September, except on the days reserved for youth waterfowl and upland hunts (Oct.
-19).
-Hunters should expect good hunting for mourning doves early in the season and Canada geese during the September Canada Goose season.
+The Miller Island Unit is open to hunting and public use daily through the end of September, except on the days reserved for youth waterfowl (Sept.
+26-27) and upland hunts (Sept.
+19-20).
+Hunters should expect good hunting for mourning doves early in the season and Canada geese during the September Canada Goose season (Sept.
+12-16).